Exploring Iterative Controllable Summarization with Large Language Models: Related work

-Most controllable summarization research relied on encoder-decoder frameworks.
-In addition, they required attribute-specific training or custom datasets to control each attribute, limiting the flexibility of attribute manipulation.
-Therefore, we propose a generalizable approach to enable flexible attribute control without the need for tailored training for each attribute, leveraging underexplored LLMs for controllable summarization \cite{tang-etal-2023-context, yuan2024followinglengthconstraintsinstructions, liu-etal-2024-benchmarking}.
+Most controllable summarization research has relied on encoder-decoder frameworks.
+In addition, these methods often require attribute-specific training or custom datasets to control each attribute, limiting the flexibility of attribute manipulation.
+Therefore, we propose a generalizable approach that enables flexible attribute control without the need for tailored training, leveraging LLMs for controllable summarization \cite{tang-etal-2023-context, yuan2024followinglengthconstraintsinstructions, liu-etal-2024-benchmarking}.

-\paragraph{Self-correction} Recently, the self-correction approach has been used to refine their initial attempts to solve complex problems \cite{weng-etal-2023-large, shinn2023reflexionlanguageagentsverbal, self-refine-2023, dhuliawala-etal-2024-chain, gou2024critic}, mirroring humans.
+\paragraph{Self-correction} Recently, self-correction approaches have been used to refine initial attempts at solving complex problems \cite{weng-etal-2023-large, shinn2023reflexionlanguageagentsverbal, self-refine-2023, dhuliawala-etal-2024-chain, gou2024critic}, mirroring human behavior.
 In summarization tasks, self-correction has been employed to enhance the overall quality of summaries \cite{zhang-etal-2023-summit, sun-etal-2024-prompt}. \citet{zhang-etal-2023-summit} utilizes iterative feedback from an evaluator to instruct ChatGPT to produce higher-quality summaries.
-Unlike prior works, we focus on generating summaries tailored to user preferences, which involve a multitude of factors to consider.
+Unlike prior work, we focus on generating summaries tailored to user preferences, which involve multiple factors to consider.